mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `prediction` is VW's prediction on the example with tag `tag`.
 Then there's a list of feature information. `namespace` is the namespace where the feature belongs, `feature` is the name of the feature, `hashindex` is the position where it hashes, `value` is the value of the feature, `weight` is the current learned weight associated with that feature and finally `ssgrad` is the sum of squared gradients (plus 1) if adaptive updates are used.

 # Example Manipulation options
     -t [ --testonly ]        Ignore label information and just test -q [ --quadratic ] arg   Create and use quadratic features --cubic arg              Create and use cubic features --interactions arg       Create feature interactions of any level between namespaces.
     --ignore arg             ignore namespaces beginning
                              with character <arg>
     --keep arg               keep namespaces beginning with
                              character <arg>
-    --redefine arg                   redefine namespaces beginning with characters of string S as namespace N. <arg> shall be in form 'N:=S' where := is operator.
-Empty N or S are treated as default namespace.
+    --redefine arg           redefine namespaces beginning with chars of string S as namespace N.
+                             <arg> format is 'N:=S' where := is the
+                             redefine operator.
+Empty N or S are the default namespace.
                              Use ':' as a wildcard in S.
     --holdout_off            no holdout data in multiple passes --holdout_period         holdout period for test only, default 10 --sort_features          turn this on to disregard order in which features have been defined.
 This will lead to smaller cache sizes
     --permutations           Use permutations instead of combinations for feature interactions of same namespace.
     --noconstant             Don't add a constant feature
     -C [ --constant ] arg    Set initial value of the constant feature to arg (Useful for faster convergence on data-sets
                               where the label isn't centered around zero) --ngram arg              Generate N grams
     --skips arg              Generate skips in N grams.
 This in conjunction with the ngram tag can be used to generate generalized n-skip-k-gram.
     --hash arg               how to hash the features.
 Available options: strings, all
+    --leave_duplicate_interactions
-    --leave_duplicate_interactions   Don't remove interactions with duplicate
+                             Don't remove order-dependent duplicate
-                                     combinations of namespaces.
-For ex. this is a
+                             interactions when crossing namespaces.
-                                     duplicate: '-q ab -q ba' and a lot more in '-q ::'.
+                             e.g: '-q ab -q ba' is a duplicate, and '-q ::' may create many more duplicates

 `-t` and `--testonly` makes VW run in testing mode.
 The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.
 This has the same effect as passing a 0 importance weight on every example.